jindongwang/transferlearning/code/DeepDG/scripts/paramsref.md

-## We offer a hyperparameter reference for our method.
+## We offer a hyperparameter reference for our implementations.

 ### Common hyperparameters
 * max_epoch:120